 Notes: Prototype testing of neural net upgrades.

-Additionally, several cut quest scripts, namely DN158QuestScript, point to originally using the Yangtze itself to locate an underwater vault, in this case Vault 120.
-However, what that Vault would have consisted of is anyone's guess, as several of the files appear to overlap with the Institute Bioscience area (referred to internally as Hydroponics).
+Additionally, several cut quest scripts, namely DN158QuestScript, point to originally using the Yangtze itself to locate an underwater vault, in this case, Vault 120.
+However, what that Vault would have contained outside these mutated creatures is anyone's guess, as several of the files appear to overlap with the Institute Bioscience area (referred to internally as Hydroponics).

 Internally called InstR01 OLD, which shares its internal name with Pest Control (albeit with the OLD part removed).